mightymochi/Godot_Twitch_PubSub/README.md

 OR save the info for variables in the script.

 ## Step 4
-In your Godot project, attached the https://github.com/mightymochi/Godot_Twitch_PubSub/blob/main/pubsub.gd script to a Node2D
+In your Godot project, attach the https://github.com/mightymochi/Godot_Twitch_PubSub/blob/main/pubsub.gd script to a Node2D

 ## Step 5
 Enter the file path of your credentials into the Cred File, or enter the information into the individual variable entries.